Understanding AWS(Amazon Web services) "The Cloud" Part - I - The Linux Juggernaut

 History and reach about AWS

-AWS have a very strange history and Amazon never thought it will shape to this gigantic IT company.
-Many people know that AWS is a collection of web services from Amazon which sells from books to what ever items you want through online.
-In 2003 Chris Pinkham and Benjamin Black thought of stream lining Amazon infrastructure deployment and by end of 2005 they realized about selling these stream lined infrastructure as a service to clients.
+AWS has a very strange history and Amazon never thought it will shape to this gigantic IT company.
+Many people know that AWS is a collection of web services from Amazon which sells from books to whatever items you want through online.
+In 2003 Chris Pinkham and Benjamin Black thought of streamlining Amazon infrastructure deployment and by end of 2005, they realized about selling this streamlined infrastructure as a service to clients.
 In 2006, Amazon launched AWS services with some basic services and now it’s used in more than 190 countries across globe and provides 80 + services in following categories-

 AWS Compute Services